Stochastic Forced 3D Navier-Stokes Equations in $\mathbb{H}^{1/2}$-Space: Introduction

 \subsection{Well-posedness}

 In recent years, there has been a growing interest in the study of stochastic forced Navier-Stokes equations in the critical space.
 Several notable works have contributed to this area.
 For example, Agresti and Veraar \cite{AV24} applied the maximal regularity theory to construct local solutions for initial data in a range of Besov spaces and obtained the global existence of solutions with high probability for small initial data in critical spaces.
 Recently, Aydin, Kukavica and Xu \cite{AKX25} also considered the global existence of solutions to the stochastic forced Navier-Stokes equations with multiplicative noises and with small initial data in the critical $\mathbb{H}^{1/2}$-space, they proved that the solutions exist globally in time with high probability, which is close to $1$ if the initial data and the noise are sufficiently small.
-One can see also \cite{KX24,KX25} for studies concerning the global existence of solutions to stochastic forced 3D Navier-Stokes equations in $L^3$-space with small data.

 In addition, the well-posedness of stochastic forced 3D Navier-Stokes equations with subcritical initial data has also drawn a lot of attention.
 For instance, Kim~\cite{Kim10} first obtained the local existence of solutions in 3D with $\mathbb{H}^s$ ($s > 1/2$) initial data, and derived the global existence of solutions with a high probability for small initial data.
 Fernando et al. \cite{FRS} and Kukavica et al. \cite{KXZ22} studied the local existence and uniqueness of solutions to stochastic forced 3D Navier-Stokes equations in $L^p$-spaces.